 1. Your funds are transferred to your new custodian

 Your Specialist will assist you with the process of transferring your funds from your current custodian to one that can facilitate a Precious Metals IRA.
-We frequently work with STRATA Trust Company and Kingdom Trust, both of whom maintain A+ ratings with the Better Business Bureau, but we will work with any custodian that you’d like.
+We frequently work with Equity Trust Company and STRATA Trust Company, both of whom maintain A+ ratings with the Better Business Bureau, but we will work with any custodian that you’d like.

 2. Birch Gold Group helps you purchase your metals

 You have a variety of options for the precious metals that you will place in your IRA account; your Specialist can explain them in detail.
 Once you have selected and purchased your metals, they will be secured on your behalf at a depository.

 3. Your metals are stored at an approved depository

 You have several options for where to store your metals.
 One is the Delaware Depository, the largest precious metals depository outside of New York City, with locations in both Wilmington, Delaware and Seal Beach, CA. There, your metals are insured up to $1 billion.
 And, depending on your custodian, you may also be able to store your metals with Brink’s Global Service – the largest non-bank, non-government holder of precious metals in the world – in Los Angeles, New York, or Salt Lake City.